-Children and adolescents, adult ADHD, dementia, patients with severe personality or substance use disorders or those with substance use as the only presenting problem.
+Children and adolescents or those with substance use as the only presenting problem.

 Refer a Patient

-We are a new practice with capacity to respond promptly to new referrals.
+We have capacity to respond promptly to new referrals.
 The letter of referral should state whether it is for an opinion and report or ongoing management.

 A mental health Treatment plan is not required for referral to psychiatrists, but please discuss your reasons for referral with the patient.